Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Differentiable functions on modules

 \end{proof}

-\begin{definition} Let $A^n$ be a free module and $B$ be finitely generated $A$-module, let $\eta\colon A^n\to B$ be surjective.
+\begin{definition} Let $A^n$ be a free module and $B$ be a finitely generated $A$-module, let $\eta\colon A^n\to B$ be a surjective $A$-linear map.
 Let $U\subset B$ be an open set.
-A function $f\colon U \to A$ is called $A$-\emph{continuous}, if it is continuous and such that every point in $U$ admits a neighbourhood $V\subset U$ such that
+A function $f\colon U \to A$ is called $A$-\emph{continuous}, if it is continuous and such that every point $b$ in $U$ admits a neighbourhood $V\subset U$ such that